Monash-FIT3170/2025W1-HansRoslinger/Documentation/Handover Document.md

 We have followed the provided pull request strategy throughout our development of HansRoslinger, and we suggest you do the same, making modifications if neccessary.

 1. A pull request is required to fill out the template with all required information. https://github.com/Monash-FIT3170/2025W1-HansRoslinger/blob/main/.github/pull_request_template.md
-2. Branch name must abide by the quality assurance plan, and the title must be description of the additional
+2. Branch name must abide by the quality assurance plan, and the title must be a description of the additional features added.
-3. Each pull request should mark indvidiual features
+3. Each pull request should mark an indvidiual feature or set of related features.
-4. The pull request must pass all CI/CD workflows
+4. The pull request must pass all CI/CD workflows.
 5. The pull request must have at least 1 approval in order to be merged.